zipmishahl2/nvidia-tweaks/README.md

 # info for nvidia-tweaks

-These tweaks minimize latency and maximize fps, and the input of the lag will not be related to electricity.
+These settings will minimize lag and maximize frame rates, and the lag won't be electric.

 ## How do I use the .nip file?